preservim/vim-pencil/README.markdown

 augroup END
 ```

-Alternatives to initialize include `after/ftplugin` modules as well as
+Alternatives include `after/ftplugin` modules as well as refactoring initialization
-refactoring statements into a function.
+statements into a function.

 ## Auto-detecting wrap mode